Rlopezra/rlopezra.GitHub.io/_posts/2021-01-21-Cumulative-Ordinal.md

 and run a Bayesian Regression using BRMS with uninformed priors.
 The reason I’m taking a Bayesian approach is because the results are easier to interpret and I’m using uniformed priors since I do not have any prior knowledge or assumptions about the population surveyed.
+The model is a simple one, the explanatory variable is Satisfaction and the explanatory variables are Age (in years) and if they Job Seek (are they looking for a new job).

 ``` r
 library(tidyverse)